Related Posts: Nepal’s Annapurna Circuit – Is It Still Worth Doing?

 Reading up on the Phu Valley has made clear that I am entering a very special and isolated nook of the Tibetan Buddhist world.
 Going with some basic knowledge will mean that the questions I ask are not the obvious ones that I can find the answers to in a Wikipedia article!

 Nothing like a 90-minute Stair Master session at the gym to create some spare time to view videos!
 Already done is the six-hour Michael Palin BBC series on the Himalaya.
-I have also watched the 2015 movie Everest, a retelling the May 1996 climbing season described in Jon Krakauer’s classic Into Thin Air.
+I have also watched the 2015 movie Everest, a retelling of the events of the May 1996 climbing season described in Jon Krakauer’s classic Into Thin Air.
 Also watched was Eric Valli’s Himalaya from 2000, which was filmed in the upper Dolpo region to the west of Mustang.
 Not specific to Mustang but still a great way to forget that I am walking on a treadmill set at the maximum incline with a 12-kilogram pack on my back for almost two hours is the Joe Simpson epic Touching The Void.

 Here are a few more of the videos I have looked at over the past few weeks to get a grip on various aspects of Mustang (pronounced Moose dung!).
 They all really bring home how little I know about this corner of our world – and how lucky I am to be able to spend some time there this April!